 The welded units typically have low matrix porosities and high fracture densities, while the nonwelded and bedded tuffs have relatively high matrix porosities and low fracture densities (SNL 2007c, Tables 4-2 and 4-3; BSC 2004h, Table 6-5).
-In the lower horizons of the TSw unit and the upper horizons of CHn-CFu, portions of these units are altered to zeolites or clays, depending on their cooling history and the presence of moisture.
-Zeolitic alteration does not greatly affect porosities, but it does decrease the permeabilities of formations (SNL 2007c, Tables 4-2 and 4-3;

-BSC 2004h, Table 6-5).
+In the upper horizons of CHn-CFu, portions of these units are altered to zeolites or clays, depending on their cooling history and the presence of moisture.
+Zeolitic alteration does not greatly affect porosities, but it does decrease the permeabilities of formations (SNL 2007c, Tables 4-2 and 4-3; BSC 2004h, Table 6-5).
 These altered zones have an important influence on flow and transport below the repository (BSC 2004c, Section 2.0).